NVIDIA/cloud-native-stack/Install Guides/Ubuntu_Server_v1.1.md

-<h1>EGX Platform 2020/02/25 Install Guide (Ubuntu x86-64)</h1>
+<h1>EGX Stack v1.1 - Install Guide for Ubuntu Server x86-64</h1>
 <h2>Introduction</h2>

-This document describes how to set up the EGX Stack on a single node to enable the deployment of AI applications via Helm charts from NGC.
+This document describes how to set up the EGX Stack v1.1 on a single node to enable the deployment of AI applications via Helm charts from NGC.
 The final environment will include:

 - Ubuntu 18.04.3 LTS
 - Docker CE 19.03.1